Chapter 7 Bankruptcy Attorney in Salt Lake City

 While the end result of Chapter 7 can leave you with a nearly clean financial slate, the process is not simple.
 Chapter 7 bankruptcy requires a significant amount of paperwork and other requirements before the court will approve the discharge of your debts.
 It is essential to have a skilled bankruptcy attorney evaluate whether Chapter 7 is right for you and guide you through the process.

-If you are considering Chapter 7 bankruptcy as a debt relief option, please call JLT Law in Salt Lake City for help.
+If you are considering Chapter 7 bankruptcy as a debt relief option, please call JLT Law at (801) 896-9444 in Salt Lake City for help.
+You may also contact us via online form.

 Is Chapter 7 Your Best Option?